Ocepechelon: Description

-The skull roof of Ocepechelon is dorsoventrally compressed, with a wide cerebral cavity and a lateral wall of the cavum cranii that is anteromedially bowed.
+The skull roof of Ocepechelon is dorsoventrally compressed, with a wide cerebral cavity and a lateral wall of the cranial cavity that is bowed anteromedially.
 Its longirostrine snout has been compared to a pipette, and is unique among all tetrapods.
 Its flattened, streamlined skull, as well as the dorsal position of its orbits and nares, suggest it was a seagoing species which hunted close to the water's surface.
 This hypothesis is supported by sedimentological analysis and its skull anatomy.
 Several aspects of Ocepechelons skull anatomy suggest it may have been a suction feeder, namely the tube-like upper jaw.
 In general, the skull must have looked something like a toothless crocodile: there were no teeth, but the eyes were upturned, as were the nostrils, which were set far back.
 It is the only tetrapod to have developed an evolutionary convergence with both syngnathid fishes and beaked whales, since it possessed a large head but a long, narrow, toothless snout.

-Like other genera in the Panchelonioidea, it likely possessed limbs that had evolved into flippers, allowing an active swimming lifestyle.
-Material which may be preferable to Ocepechelon supports this hypothesis.
+Like other genera in the Panchelonioidea, it likely possessed flippers, allowing an active swimming lifestyle.
+Material potentially referable to Ocepechelon supports this hypothesis.